Edmund Phelps On Innovation, Prosperity, & The Good Life

 One of Financial Times Best Economics Books of 2013

 This creates a virtuous cycle.
-Dynamic economic dynamic economies provide individuals with opportunities to flourish and flourishing and flourishing individuals fuel further innovation and growth.
+Dynamic economies provide individuals with opportunities to flourish and flourishing individuals fuel further innovation and growth.

 Aiden Singh: You see innovation as a form of self-expression, correct?
 And so, in a sense, stifling innovation stifles self-expression?

 Edmund Phelps: That's correct.
 Innovation basically means creating something new or solving a problem, which I see as central to the human experience.
-When a person innovates, whether by designing a new tool, launching a start up, or simply finding a a better way to do their job.
-They are giving creative expression to their imagination and individuality By imagining and creating something new, people, quote, reveal a part of who they are, as I have written.
-Besides the benefits to an individual who can express themselves through their work, the general market also benefits from greater flexibility and achieving the cutting edge of technology from bottom up innovation.
+When a person innovates, whether by designing a new tool, launching a start up, or simply finding a better way to do their job, they are giving creative expression to their imagination and individuality.
+By imagining and creating something new, people reveal a part of who they are.

 - - - - - - -